brsr/tsk/README.md

 To install, just type this in your R session:

+    install.packages("devtools")
     install.packages("isotone")
     devtools::install_github(repo="brsr/tsk")

 The package contains one function, `tsk`.
-Type `?tsk` for detailed help on the function.
+Type `?tsk` in your R terminal for detailed help on the function.
 An example:

     > tsk( c(1, 10, 100, 1000), 20, c(0, 3, 17, 20) )
     $use.log.doses